AlexFigas/Didactic-Robot-Project/README.md

   <h3 align="center">Development of a didactic robot</h3>

   <p align="center">
   The project aims at the development of a didactic robot capable of performing movements in 2D space.
-The ultimate goal is to create a prototype that had a set of interconnected sensors and actuators.
+The ultimate goal is to create a prototype that has a set of interconnected sensors and actuators.
     <br />
     <br />
     <a href="https://github.com/AlexFigas/Projeto-Robot-Didatico/issues">Report Issue</a>